Monday, 29 June 2020

 Comparison of G7 countries during pandemic

 The failures of the UK Government to respond to the COVID-19 pandemic have been the subject of many articles and TV programmes ever since we were one of the last European countries to introduce a lockdown on 23 March.
-The Sunday Times, Lancet, BMJ, Public Health, and the previous Chief Scientific Adviser have not held back in their critique of the delays, flawed procurement, abandoned track and tracing, abysmal testing record, failure to protect care homes and carers, and a deliberate absence of transparency by the government.
+The Sunday Times, Lancet, BMJ, Public Health, and the previous Chief Scientific Adviser have not held back in their critique of the delays, the flawed procurement, abandoned track and tracing, abysmal testing record, failure to protect care homes and carers, and the deliberate absence of transparency by the government.

-But we know all of this, it has been the playlist of the last few weeks and now, even the BBC which has given the government to peddle its slanted narrative is beginning to acknowledge the appalling mistakes made before and during the pandemic.
+But we know all of this, it has been the playlist of the last few weeks and now, even the BBC which has allowed the government to peddle its slanted narrative is beginning to acknowledge the appalling mistakes made before and during the pandemic.
 The real issue is that the UK government, the civil service, and the other grand panjandrums of the state are overly centralised.
 They lack operational experience, detailed knowledge of services, and the emotional intelligence of practitioners who work at the local or regional level.

 No comments: